LukasMut/TypeSQL-plus-BERT/README.md

 #### Acknowledgement

-The implementation is based on [SQLNet](https://github.com/xiaojunxu/SQLNet).
+The implementation is based on [TypeSQL](https://github.com/taoyds/typesql) and [SQLNet](https://github.com/xiaojunxu/SQLNet).
 Please cite it too if you use this code.